![]() |

 right the film might have been more Mills & Boon than Arthur Miller or

-emotionally involved.
-The constant rapid scene changes might keep up a
+Tennessee Williams, but at least there w The constant rapid scene changes might keep up a

 cracking pace but we needed pauses to allow characters to breathe and